sammehdi/ck3-primogeniture/README.md

 # ck3-primogeniture
-Adds a decision to enable primogeniture in Crusader Kings III
+Adds a decision to enable primo/ultimogeniture in Crusader Kings III from the start of the game!